shaankhosla/repeat/README.md

 - Progress is tracked with a hash of the card content, so edits automatically reset their progress.
 - Free Spaced Repetition Scheduler (FSRS), a state-of-the-art algorithm targeting 90% recall, automatically schedules reviews for you.
 - Terminal UX: `repeat drill` renders cards with ratatui; `repeat create` launches an editor dedicated to card capture; `repeat check` displays progress at a glance.
+- Import from Anki: convert `.apkg` exports into Markdown decks with `repeat import` so you can bring your existing collection along.

 ## Installation